Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

-The remainder of the paper is organized as follows.
-In \sect{MM} we introduce all the algorithms that are used throughout the paper, as well as the datasets used. \sect{IG} presents the application of \ac{IG} in a context where a large dataset is available to build a reliable \ac{NLP} model.
-For this task, we selected the pre-trained BERTAgent agency predictor available from \cite{nikadon2023} and based on RoBERTa.\footnote{We incidentally note that recent studies actually highlighted the effectiveness of RoBERTa over other PLMs in sentiment analysis and emotion detection \cite{mao2023biases}.} We use it as a test case to identify the most relevant system parameters for \ac{IG}, namely, integration step and baseline, as well as to compare the performance of \ac{IG} with state-of-the-art alternatives using sufficiency, compactness and comprehensiveness criteria \cite{wang2022fine}.
-An application example of the resulting tool is also presented, where highlights in text prepared by experts are compared to the outcome of the \ac{IG} approach to assess the extent to which the highlighted sections, which pertain to collective action intentions and heavily rely on agentic motives \cite{van2016building}, are filled with agentic content.
-The application of \ac{IG} under a small dataset scenario is presented in \sect{TO}, where alternative sociopsychological markers are discussed, to demonstrate the potential of the proposed approach.
+The remainder of the paper is organized as follows. \Tom{In \sect{AG} we introduce our case study for socio-psychological investigation of text, that is agency and its meaning, as well as the verified \ac{LLM} tool BERTAgent.
+In \sect{MM} we discuss all the attribution methods that will be compared in the paper, as well as the datasets used. \sect{IG} presents the performance comparison among different attribution methods, as well as the reasons for selecting \ac{IG}.
+The reference context is one} where a large dataset is available to build a reliable \ac{NLP} model.
+For this task, we selected the pre-trained BERTAgent agency predictor available from \cite{nikadon2023} and based on RoBERTa.\footnote{We incidentally note that recent studies actually highlighted the effectiveness of RoBERTa over other PLMs in sentiment analysis and emotion detection \cite{mao2023biases}.} We use it as a test case to identify the most relevant system parameters for \ac{IG}, namely, integration step and baseline, as well as to compare the performance of \ac{IG} with state-of-the-art alternatives using sufficiency, compactness, and comprehensiveness criteria \cite{wang2022fine}. \Tom{The reliability of the chosen \ac{IG} approach is validated in \sect{VE}.
+The concluding sections present some application examples.
+In \sect{AO}} highlights in text prepared by experts are compared to the outcome of the \Tom{BERTAgent-based} \ac{IG} approach to assess the extent to which the highlighted sections, which pertain to collective action intentions and heavily rely on agentic motives \cite{van2016building}, are filled with agentic content.
+The application of \ac{IG} under a small dataset scenario is presented in \sect{TO}, where alternative sociopsychological markers are discussed, to demonstrate the potential of the proposed approach \Tom{for building or extending dictionaries on those classification tasks lacking a strong and mature theoretical ground (e.g., objectification)}.
 An interpretation through the lens of sociopsychological theories further emphasizes the usefulness of the method. \sect{CO} concludes the paper.